MauroAbidalCarrer/raidium_challenge/notes.md

+explore
 Check felzenszwalb

-potential easy win with blurry masks
-Use augmentations to avoid overfittings understand why batch_size > 1 breaks training use optuna use TTA use lr scheduler?
+ideas:
 Find close scans:
     - Use unions of labels of close scans
+    - find close labels and set them to the same class

+todo:
+- use simpler model for faster iteration
+- fix training:
+    - understand why/fix the fact that higher batch sizes breaks training
+- use optuna
+- Use augmentations to avoid overfittings
+- use lr scheduler?
+- use TTA